Banti140/Senetence-recognition/README.md

 * Better Image preprocessing such as: reduce backgoround noise to handle real time image more accurately.
 * Better Decoding approach to improve accuracy.
 Some of the CTC Decoder found [here](https://github.com/githubharald/CTCDecoder)

-Feel Free to improve this project with pull Request.

-*This is part of my last semester project of Computer Engineering From Tribhuvan University.
-July 2019*